 Directory information is treated as public information and is generally available about all students and former students at the college's discretion.
-Directory information includes a student's: full name, address, telephone number, county of residence, email address, field of study, degrees and awards including nature and date received, dates of attendance, school or division of enrollment, enrollment status, name of institution last attended, participation in officially recognized activities and sports, height and weight of athletic team members, and photograph.
+Directory information includes a student's: full name, address, email address, major and field(s) of study, degrees and awards and date received, dates of attendance, participation in official sports and activities, and height and weight of athletic team members.
 A student who does not wish his or her directory information to be disclosed must file a written request with the registrar.